khusmann/bt-ht-n76/README.md

 protocol, so they can be used with OSS like APRSDroid.
 I think the best way to do this would be to write a little server that runs on the phone and listens for KISS packets, then translates them into the proper BT serial commands.
-This way, we can use the HT with any APRS app that supports KISS!
+This way, we can use the HT with any APRS program that supports KISS!

+(Side note: PLEASE DEMAND OF MANUFACTURERS THAT THEY SUPPORT KISS RIGHT OUT OF THE BOX.
+WE SHOULDN'T HAVE TO HACK TOGETHER SOLUTIONS LIKE THIS.
+SERIOUSLY, EMAIL THE SUPPORT TEAM OF YOUR DEVICE MANUFACTURER AND TELL THEM YOU REALLY WISH YOUR DEVICE HAD KISS)

-But also, if we can figure out the full protocol, the sky's the limit!
+But also, if we can figure out the full protocol, the sky's the limit for controlling and programming the device!
 We could, for example, have web-based programmers that use the web serial API to program in repeater settings, you could have a web-based APRS interface, etc. etc. etc.